Coccidioidomycosis

 • Incubation period: 10-18 days

-• In < 1% of cases haematogenic scattering leads to further organ infestation (skin, bone and CNS)
+• In 1% of cases, haematogenous spread leads to further organ involvement (skin, bone and CNS)

 • Association with immunosuppression

-• The pathogens are inhaled via lungs, where inoculation occurs.
-The infection rarely occurs via skin.
+• The pathogens are inhaled via the lungs, where inoculation occurs.
+Rarely, infection occurs through the skin

-• Flu-like symptoms (febrile temperatures, thoracic pain, cough, dyspnea, haemoptoe).
+• Flu-like symptoms (febrile temperatures, thoracic pain, cough, dyspnoea, haemoptysis)

-• Cutaneously, one can see verruciform, scar-healing granulomas, especially in the area of the nasolabial folds and on the capillitium.
+• Cutaneously, verrucous, scarring healing granulomas are seen, especially in the area of the nasolabial folds and on the capillitium.
 Abscess and fistula formation may occur

-• Pathogen detection (pus, sputum, bronchoalveolar lavage, blood, urine or cerebrospinal fluid)
+• Detection of pathogens (pus, sputum, bronchoalveolar lavage, blood, urine or cerebrospinal fluid)

 • Biopsy

-• The disseminated form can lead to a lethal course, if untreated.
+• The disseminated form can be lethal if left untreated

 1. Bialek R, Gonzalez GM, Begerow D, Zelck UE.
 Coccidioidomycosis and blastomycosis: Advances in molecular diagnosis.
 FEMS Immunology & Medical Microbiology 2005;45:355-60.